 Download Your Website Database To Your New Hosting Provider

-Next, you want to download your databases from your old host so you can transfer them later to your new host.
+Next, you want to download your databases from your old host so you can transfer the website to a new web host.

 For this, we will show the quickest option in cPanel.